County Sheriff seeks Applications for 2015 Community Safety Volunteer Academy

-Applications are being accepted for the 2014 Community Safety Volunteer Academy, offered through the Douglas County Sheriff’s Office.
-This Volunteer program, held March 4 – May 8, 2014, involves civilian volunteers who have an interest in law enforcement and assisting the Sheriff’s Office by providing services to the community in circumstances that do not require the presence of a sworn officer.
+Applications are being accepted for the 2015 Community Safety Volunteer Academy, offered through the Douglas County Sheriff’s Office.
+This Volunteer program, held March 3 – May 7, 2015, involves civilian volunteers who have an interest in law enforcement and assisting the Sheriff’s Office by providing services to the community in circumstances that do not require the presence of a sworn officer.
 Volunteers are required to attend a 10-week academy.
 Classes meet on Tuesday and Thursday evenings from 6 – 10 p.m. and on four Saturdays at the Douglas County Sheriff’s Office in Castle Rock or the Highlands Ranch Substation in Highlands Ranch.
-Application deadline is December 31, 2013.
-Call 303-814-7063 or email email@example.com for more information.
+Application deadline is December 31, 2014.
+Email email@example.com for more information.

 The Community Safety Volunteer Program involves civilian volunteers who have an interest in law enforcement.
 Community Safety Volunteers (CSVs) assist the Sheriff’s Office on patrol by providing services to the community in those areas that do not require the attention of a sworn officer.
 Some of the calls they assist with include traffic control, impounds, house watches, elementary school checks, found property, VIN verifications and increased patrols in neighborhoods.